josephkott/simple-qagent/README.md

-# simple-qagent
-Simple Q-learning project
+Simple Q-learned agent that interacts with an environment.